 Follow the mighty Mississippi River from Minnesota to Louisiana along this 3,000-mile National Scenic Byway.
 You’ll pass through 10 states, all with bluffs, waterfalls, museums, and parks that highlight the Mississippi’s impact on the landscape and history of the Midwest.

 16. Badlands Loop State Scenic Byway

-The barren rock formations along the 39-mile route through Badlands National Park looks like you’re on the moon, but the golden prairies, bison, and bighorn sheep will bring you back to earth.
-Hunt for fossils, study the brilliant night sky, and stop at 15 overlooks to capture the scenic vistas.
+The barren rock formations along the 39-mile route through Badlands National Park look like you’re on the moon, but the golden prairies, bison, and bighorn sheep will bring you back to earth.
+Hunt for fossils, study the brilliant night sky and stop at 15 overlooks to capture the scenic vistas.